eddyerburgh/blog/_posts/2017-03-12-mock-vuex-in-vue-unit-tests.md

 To test this, we need to pass a mock store to Vue when we mount our component.

-In this tutorial we will be using <a href="https://github.com/eddyerburgh/avoriaz">avoriaz</a>, which has a mount method.
+In this tutorial we will be using <a rel="noopener" href="https://github.com/eddyerburgh/avoriaz">avoriaz</a>, which has a mount method.
 We can pass the store as an option to mount.

 Let's see what this looks like: